Comply with Gmail, Yahoo, and Microsoft's Requirements for Email Senders

 - DMARC (Domain-based Message Authentication, Reporting, and Conformance)

-- SPF: Must include all legitimate sending IPs
+- SPF: Cover all legitimate sending sources (IPs or service providers)

 - DMARC: